gwing33/loudr/README.md

 ## Overview

 This system is meant for other websites to add an easy way to communicate and interact with their customers.
-By giving them a **"notification"** system, that can send updates an individual user or group of users with what is going on.
+By giving them a **"notification"** system, that can send updates an individual user or group of users.

 The goal is to increase the lifetime value of the customer by making them feel like they are welcome.